Murder of Ram Chander Chhatrapati: Investigation into murder

-Two local carpenters Nirmal Singh and Kuldeep Singh were arrested for the shooting and cited on the First Information Report (FIR) by the local police.
+Two local carpenters Nirmal Singh and Kuldeep Singh were arrested for the shooting and cited in the First Information Report (FIR) by the local police.
 The men reportedly worked at the Dera headed by Gurmeet Ram Rahim Singh.
-Three months after the killing of Ram Chander Chhatrapati, in January 2003, his son, and successor as proprietor of the local newspaper Anshul Chhatrapati petitioned the High Court for a CBI investigation into Gurmeet Ram Rahim Singh, which nine months later was accepted by the High Court in November.
+Three months after the killing of Chhatrapati, in January 2003, his son, and successor as proprietor of the local newspaper Anshul Chhatrapati petitioned the High Court for a CBI investigation into Gurmeet Ram Rahim Singh, which nine months later was accepted by the High Court in November.

 In July 2007 the CBI filed a charge sheet against the Dera Sacha Sauda chief Ram Rahim.
-The conclusion of evidence presentation was made in November 2014, along with a related case related to the murder of Ranjit Singh, a former manager at the Dera.
+The conclusion of evidence presentation was made in November 2014, along with a related case linked to the murder of Ranjit Singh, a former manager at the Dera.
 The primary accused Nirmal Singh was granted bail January 2017, 14 years after he was arrested.
-The other man on the motorbike, Kuldeep Singh, had already been bailed shortly after initial arrest.
+The other man on the motorbike, Kuldeep Singh, had been granted bail shortly after his initial arrest.
 The review of the murder case reached final arguments in the same CBI special court at Panchkula that found the Dera chief guilty of rape on 25 August 2017.